dalalsunil1986/GlaDOS/Readme.md

 # GlaDOS
-We want to create an os from scratch.
-Inspired by this paper: https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf
+GlaDOS is an attempt at making an x86 operating system (inspired by the video game portal) from scratch.

 ### Goals:
 * A text based interface.